KnowledgeCaptureAndDiscovery/MINT/overview.md

                 data and model catalogs as well as data transformation services (shown in the middle).
                 Automated planning is used to support the creation and execution of workflows (shown on the right).
-Machine learning is used to generate data from remote sensing data sources, to extract data from Web sites and documents, and to optimize model parameter search (shown on the right).
+Machine learning is used to generate data from remote sensing data sources, to extract data from Web sites and documents, and to optimize model parameter search.
             </figcaption>
         </div>
     </div>